FOG Program (Fats, Oils & Grease)

 What is a Generator?

-A Generator is a facility that generates FOG as a result of activities performed onsite.
-These facilities include, but are not limited to: restaurants, grocery stores, schools, hospitals, churches, auto repair shops, etc. FOG Inspectors will periodically visit local Generators.
+A generator is a facility that generates FOG as a result of activities performed onsite.
+These facilities include, but are not limited to: restaurants, grocery stores, schools, hospitals, churches, auto repair shops, etc. FOG inspectors will inspect local generators annually.

 - Wipe pots, pans, and work areas prior to washing

 - Dispose of food waste directly into the trash or compost area

 - Collect waste oil and store for recycling

 - Pour cooking residue directly into the drain

 - Dispose of food waste into the garbage disposal

 - Pour waste oil directly into the drain

 Additional information and links